Xeus-Territory/obsidian_world/content/Tech Second Brain/Containerization/Awesome Kubernetes.md

 - [kooper](https://github.com/spotahome/kooper): A simple Go library to create Kubernetes operators and controllers.
 - [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder): SDK for building Kubernetes APIs using CRDs
 - [Operator SDK](https://github.com/operator-framework/operator-sdk): component of the [Operator Framework](https://github.com/operator-framework), an open source toolkit to manage Kubernetes native applications, called Operators, in an effective, automated, and scalable way.
+- [Crossplane](https://docs.crossplane.io/latest/): An open source Kubernetes extension that transforms your Kubernetes cluster into a **universal control plane**.
 ## Kubernetes Hosted

 - [K0s](https://docs.k0sproject.io/stable/): k0s is an open source, all-inclusive Kubernetes distribution, which is configured with all of the features needed to build a Kubernetes cluster.